sjohnson1996/React-Springboot-SSR/README.md

 NOTE: Refer to the build.gradle file for a Spring Boot package Gotcha.

-The JS code is split into two main bundles, the client.js and server.js.
+The JS code is split into two main bundles, the client.tsx and server.js.
 These are built as independent source sets by Webpack.
-Both the server.js and client.js depend upon the the main React App itself with the only difference being that the client side component includes client side specific code such as browser routing, and the server side code includes server side routing and injection of initial state.
+Both the server.js and client.tsx depend upon the the main React App itself with the only difference being that the client side component includes client side specific code such as browser routing, and the server side code includes server side routing and injection of initial state.